anhaidgroup/sparkly/doc/install-single-machine.md

 Otherwise the installation process consists of three main steps:
 1. Install Python 3 (if not already)
 2. Pip install Sparkly from either PyPI or GitHub
-3. Install PyLucene (and its dependencies: Java and JCC).
+3. Install PyLucene (and its dependencies: C++ compiler, Java, and JCC).

-Among these, Step 3 is trickiest, as PyLucene is rather finicky.
-We have extensively tested installing PyLucene on Linux Ubuntu 22.04 with Python 3.10, so if you go with this configuration, use the installation instruction below.
-If you us MacOS, we also provide some tips for installing PyLucene.
-Otherwise you need to use the instructions on PyLucene's website to install PyLucene.

 In what follows we describe the above three installation steps.